 We also have a number of other scholarships that may apply to your passions.

-On Earth Day 2021, NSHSS hosted a virtual screening of the documentary film “I Am Greta” followed by an intergenerational conversation between climate activists, scholars, and educators.
+NSHSS also hosted a virtual screening of the documentary film “I Am Greta” followed by an intergenerational conversation between climate activists, scholars, and educators.
 Click the link to read about the panelists and view the event recording!

 Learn more about our outstanding scholarship winners and their efforts to preserve our beautiful planet by clicking here.